selste/tomee-jaxrs-angular-starter-project/src/test/Jenkins/JENKINS.md

 the Build Pipeline for this project will be installed.
 After creating an administrative account proceed and install the [Pipeline Maven Integration Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Maven+Plugin)

-Apache Maven 3.3.9 is part of the image, located at `/usr/local/maven`.
-OpenJDK is available as well, under `/usr/lib/jvm`.

 To stop and (re-)start the image execute `docker stop jenkins-master` and `docker start jenkins-master`, respectively.

 Build Pipeline for this project